 What Does This Mean For You?

-The legal language is vague, that’s readily apparent.
+The legal language is vague, which is readily apparent.
 Though the situation may look like a financial boon from your perspective, the courts may not view it in the same light.
-Overall, they have a lot of leeway to interpret and enforce the law.
+Overall, they have a great deal of leeway to interpret and enforce the law.
 Much of this falls in a grey area that’s open to individual readings.

 The best way to pay a fair amount in spousal support is to get it right the first time.
 Take the steps to ensure you pay a reasonable amount, one you can live with.
 It’s probably easiest to go on with your life and let your ex do the same.

 As in most cases, if you hope to show how cohabitation impacts spousal support, it’s in your best interests to talk to a family law attorney.
-Contact Goldberg Jones at our San Diego office with any questions you have about divorce or other matters.
+If you have questions, someone with experience can help you determine if you have a legitimate case and guide you through the process if you move forward.

 Related Reading: Moore Marsden, Shared Homes, and Divorce